spanou/baremetal-super-minimal/docs/the-basics.md

 To determine what your compiler tool chain supports invoke the ```arm-none-eabi-gcc``` with the ```-dumpmachine``` parameter.

->Please Note: At this point we expect you to have your docker container with its console/terminal available to you.
+> **Note**: At this point we expect you to have your docker container with its console/terminal available to you.
 If you don't recall how please look back at [Launching The Container](./getting-started.md#launching-the-container)

 ```
 spanou@qemu-m4:~/development/baremetal-super-minimal$ arm-none-eabi-gcc -dumpmachine